LiloSpilo/tps-kit/README.md

 ## 🚀 What's Included

-In addition to all **Free and Pro TPS Kit** features, this version includes:

 - ✅ **Synty, UE4, and UE5 compatibility**
 - 🧟 **Zombie AI** (with full animations)
 - 💡 **Flashlight overlay system**